hernantz/blog/content/mock-yourself-not-your-tests.md

 > Every mock.patch() is a little smell. <cite>[Daniel Pope][1]</cite>

 This kind of unit testing makes too many assumptions on how `process()` is implemented.
-Tightly coupling your tests with mocks, make refactors to be painfull.
+Tightly coupling your tests with mocks, causes refactors to be painfull.
 As soon as you change a detail of the implementation your tests will *break* (which is not the same as to *fail*), with helpless tracebacks about functions that were not called, or mocks that fail to be applied because some